mattlyons0/Rsync-Snapshot/README.md

 A Node.js implementation of incremental full system backups using rsync based on [rsync - Arch Linux Wiki](https://wiki.archlinux.org/index.php/rsync#Snapshot_backup)

-See [Do It Yourself Backup System Using Rsync](http://www.sanitarium.net/golug/rsync_backups_2010.html) for a detailed explanation of how this backup system works.
+See [Do It Yourself Backup System Using Rsync](http://www.sanitarium.net/golug/rsync_backups_2010.html) for a detailed explanation of how incremental backups using rsync work

 ### Features (See [Feature Status](https://github.com/mattlyons0/Rsync-Backup/issues/1))
 - Full System Backup